spacefarers/Dropp/README.md

 - **🔗 Cross-Platform Synchronization** – Files pinned to your shelf sync instantly across all connected devices
 - **📱 Native Apps** – Purpose-built applications for macOS and Android with platform-optimized interfaces
 - **🌐 Web Access** – Manage your files from any browser, anywhere
-- **🔐 Secure Authentication** – Enterprise-grade security with Clerk OAuth integration
+- **🔐 Secure Authentication** – Firebase Authentication with backend session finalization for desktop hand-off
 - **☁️ Cloud-Backed Storage** – Files stored on Vercel's CDN-backed infrastructure for reliable access
 - **⚡ Zero Configuration** – Sign in once, access everywhere
 - **🎯 Intuitive Dropzone** – Drag files to your shelf for instant cross-device availability